 Some people just choose – maybe subconsciously – to not be happy.
 Instead, they choose self-pity, envy, ungratefulness, etc. And other times, people have bad habits that hinder their ability to feel true happiness.

 That’s what I wanted to talk about today!
 To be honest, everyone probably suffers from at least one of these bad habits to some degree.
 But these are all things that you should try to change if you want to be happier!Nobody's life is perfect, but some people choose to be happy despite their problems.
 Click To Tweet

-Here are 11 bad habits that you should drop if you want to be happy:
+Here are 11 bad habits that you should break if you want to be happy:

 Okay, so this isn’t necessarily a habit.
 It can be harder to overcome than that.
 But your thoughts are super powerful and they can definitely affect your mood and your whole outlook on life.
 If you’re constantly tearing yourself down, how do you expect to ever be happy?
-I did a pretty big post awhile back about how to deal with insecurity and negative self-image.
-It’s still one of my most popular posts; you can read it here.
+I did a pretty big post a while back about how to deal with insecurity and negative self-image.
+It’s actually still one of my most popular posts and you can read it right here.

 Putting off your goals or other stuff that needs to be done or that you want to get done can totally make you super unhappy with yourself and life in general.
 Whether they’re humongous goals like curing cancer or tiny goals like cleaning your house.
 They all give you some level of unhappiness if you keep putting them off and procrastinating instead of working towards them.
 Each day, take one step toward your goal.
 It can be a teeny-tiny baby step or a huge leap; just take a step and you’ll be oh-so-much happier to be that much closer to achieving them.